Hand-Eye Calibration-related Concepts

 -

-The robot pose when the camera captures a calibration board image during calibration.
-When calibration data is collected using the Multiple Random Poses of Calibration Board method, calibration points are the path points in the calibration path.
+It refers to the robot pose when the camera captures images of the calibration board during calibration.
+When the multiple random calibration board poses method is used to collect calibration data, the calibration points are the waypoints on the calibration path.

 - Calibration circle